Miokasa/Miokasa.github.io/_projects/2_Homework5_project.md

 - **Data transformations:** Grouped the original dataset by `year` using Pandas, removed rows with missing or zero coordinates.

 **Interactivity:**
-- tooltips allow users to identify exact yearly counts without cluttering the chart.
+- Tooltips allow users to identify exact yearly counts without cluttering the chart.
 - Tooltip shows the year and count for each point.
 - Users can hover over a point to see the exact count, which helps highlight trends and spikes in the data.